-In the spring of 2014, the Center for Internet Security (CIS), Council on CyberSecurity (CCS), and the National Governors Association Governors Homeland Security Advisors Council launched a security awareness initiative called the Cyber Hygiene Campaign.
+The Center for Internet Security (CIS), Council on CyberSecurity (CCS), and the National Governors Association Governors Homeland Security Advisors Council have sponsored a security awareness initiative called the Cyber Hygiene Campaign.
 This campaign is a multi-year effort to provide a low-cost program to achieve immediate and effective defenses against cyber attacks.
-Tenable.sc Continuous View (CV) supports the campaign in several ways by detecting vulnerabilities actively, passively, and through event log analysis.
+Tenable.sc Continuous View (CV) supports the campaign in several ways by detecting vulnerabilities actively, passively, and through host analysis.

-In support of the Cyber Hygiene Campaign, Tenable has created a series of dashboard collections described in the “Tenable Solutions for the Cyber Hygiene Campaign” technical paper.
-These dashboards focus on the five actions identified by the first phase of the Cyber Hygiene Campaign along with helping an organization fulfill basic security needs such as monitoring.
+In support of the Cyber Hygiene Campaign, Tenable brought together a group of dashboards described in the “Tenable Solutions for the Cyber Hygiene Campaign” technical paper.
+These dashboards relate to the five actions identified by the Cyber Hygiene Campaign along with helping an organization fulfill basic security needs such as monitoring.
 The dashboards below also align in order with the top 5 CIS Critical Security Controls.
-Tenable.sc CV’s proactive continuous network monitoring identifies the biggest risks across the entire organization, and Tenable’s unique sensors and analytics enable the organization to assess how well the security program is performing the five actions:
+Tenable.sc CV’s proactive continuous network monitoring identifies the biggest risks across the entire organization.
+Analysts can quickly ascertain the state of the cyber hygiene of the organization with Tenable.sc CV.
+Tenable’s unique sensors and analytics enable the organization to assess how well the security program is performing with the following dashboards below.